Academic Success Center

 The Academic Success Center is located on the west side of campus in the Industrial Education, Room 113.
 The Academic Success Center provides students with a place to study and learn in a friendly, relaxed atmosphere.
-We have computers, study tables, and testing facilities, and we welcome study groups as well as individual students.
+We have computers, study tables, and testing facilities.
+We welcome study groups as well as individual students.
+Peer tutors are also available to assist students.

-Residual ACT: The Residual ACT is offered as an alternative to the National ACT for those students committed to coming to Northwestern.
-The Academic Success Center has information about the test, and Residual ACTs are scheduled through the ASC at (580) 327-8149.
+- On-Campus ACT: The On-Campus ACT is offered as an alternative to the National ACT for those students committed to coming to Northwestern.
+The Academic Success Center has information about the test, and the On-Campus ACT test is scheduled through the ASC at (580) 327-8149.
+There also is a registration form on the web page.

 ACADEMIC SUCCESS CENTER